dnotes/ocean-markdown-it/spec.md

 (r), (R)

---these -- are--all---em-dashes --and these-- and this-- .
+--these -- are--all---em dashes --and these-- and this-- .
 <p>©, ©</p>
 <p>™, ™</p>
 <p>®, ®</p>
-<p>—these—are—all—em-dashes —and these— and this—</p>
+<p>—these—are—all—em dashes —and these— and this—</p>
 ````````````````````````````````

 Automated conversion of quotation marks to smart quotes, e.g. as implemented by markdown-it smart quotes, are not part of the OFM spec, but may be used provided that they do not change smart quotes that are explicitly written in the Markdown.